10.1 Financial Resources

 Meridian Community College is committed to providing its users with all the tools necessary to perform their duties.
 As a policy, MCC strives to allocate its resources in the fairest and most efficient manner possible.
 In keeping with this goal, the College will adhere to the following guidelines in the areas of printers and printing:

-• Individual printers will not be purchased or supported by the College.
-Exceptions to this rule will be made only if there are no other available printing options or for security reasons or if a department has printing requirments in addition to those which are currently available.
-All requestsfor an exception to this policy should be made through the department head for that user.
-Approval will then be greanted or rejected by the department Vice President.
+- Individual printers will not be purchased or supported by the College.
+Exceptions to this rule will be made only if there are no other available printing options or for security reasons or if a department has printing requirements in addition to those which are currently available.
+All requests for an exception to this policy should be made through the department head for that user.
+Approval will then be granted or rejected by the department Vice President.

 Additional Information